akutschi-archive/dokugo/exampleSite/content/documentation/dokugo/installation_github/index.md

 git submodule add git@github.com:akutschi/dokugo.git themes/dokugo
 ```

-With these first command `hugo new site demodokugo` you created a new site with the following directory structure:
+With the first command `hugo new site demodokugo` you created a new site with the following directory structure:

 ```bash
 $ tree demodokugo/